 Friendly To: AIP Paleo, Diabetic, EOE, FPIES, Low Histamine, Paleo, Vegan

-Compatible With: Corn Free, Yeast Free, AIP Paleo
+Compatible With: Corn Free, Peppercorn Free, Yeast Free, AIP Paleo

-For Yeast Free: Omit the nutritional yeast.
-The flavor will change slightly, but you’ll still have a delicious sauce.
+Yeast Free: Omit the nutritional yeast.
+The flavour will change slightly, but you’ll still have a delicious sauce.

 Peso is usually enjoyed with bread, or as a pasta sauce.
 Click here for a delicious Gluten Free Bacon Pesto Pasta Recipe (top 8 allergy free).
 Before we get into how to make allergy friendly pesto, I want to answer some common questions people with food allergies have.